2021 should be the year that Cyberpunk 2077 bursts into life, and that all starts with Update 1.1

 Major frame rate augments to optimize the game will ensure there are fewer dips when players are performing a variety of actions, as simple as walking through the streets of Night City.

 These changes could take the game from being nearly unplayable to viable, which is still a major step up in making it stable for those on PlayStation 4 and Xbox One.

 A feature-length video has emerged on YouTube, taking us a journey of the Cyberpunk story so far.

-CD Projekt Red have now confirmed the release date for the 1.1 update.
+CD Projekt has hinted at the release window for the 1.1 update.

 In a video released by CD Projekt Red, they laid out the roadmap for what to expect over the coming weeks and months.

 The roadmap showed that the 1.1 update is right around the corner, with CDPR stating it will be released in "around 10 days time".